 - Buy only the amount that you will use within the recommended storage time.
 If you buy extra, plan to freeze it.

 - Ensure that food is well wrapped or covered before it is stored.
-This will prevent food from dehydrating, deteriorating in color or losing flavor and will help maintain freshness.
-It will also prevent odor transfer.
+This will prevent food from dehydrating, deteriorating in colour or losing flavour and will help maintain freshness.
+It will also prevent odour transfer.
 Fruit and vegetables need not be wrapped provided they are stored in the vegetable bins of the refrigerator.

-- Make sure that strong smelling foods are wrapped or covered and stored away from foods such as butter, milk and cream which can be easily tainted by strong odors.
+- Make sure that strong smelling foods are wrapped or covered and stored away from foods such as butter, milk and cream which can be easily tainted by strong odours.